bug400/pyilper/INSTALL.md

 to clean the conda package cache and save disk space.

-Note: pyILPER requires Python 3.6.
+Note: pyILPER requires Python 3.6 or Python 3.7.
 Check the Python version with:

      conda list

-If the Python version is still 3.5.x upgrade to 3.6 with:
+You can upgrade the Python version to 3.7 with:

-     conda install python=3.6
+     conda install python=3.7

 Setup